carlsonkPhD/tRNA_Charge-Seq/README.md

 This repository contains script files used for analysis of tRNA Charge-Seq data.

-Fasta files for spliced tRNA transcripts for human and mouse were obtained from gtrnadb.ucsc.edu and saved as file named hg38-mature-tRNAs.fa (human) and ___ (mouse)
+Fasta files for spliced tRNA transcripts for human and mouse were obtained from gtrnadb.ucsc.edu and saved as file named hg38-mature-tRNAs.fa (human) and mm10-tRNAs.fa (mouse)

-The python script appendCCAhuman.py was used to convert RNA to DNA sequences, combine duplicate genes and append the suffix 5'-CCA-3' to the 3' end of each sequence.
+The python scripts appendCCA.py and appendCCAhuman.py was used on the respective human or mouse raw tRNA fasta files to convert RNA to DNA sequences, combine duplicate genes and append the suffix 5'-CCA-3' to the 3' end of each sequence.
-The produced file hg38tRNAsCCA.fa was used as the reference genome for alignment using bowtie read aligner.
+The produced files hg38tRNAsCCA.fa and mm10-tRNAsPheCCa.fa were used as the reference genomes for alignment using bowtie2 read aligner.

 Following alignment the python script parseSamCharge.py was used to identify the charging status of each read contained within the alinged read files and counts of charged and uncharged reads for each isodecoder were saved as text files.